-Australians Apologize For Super Bowl Wine Ad: Yellow Tail Ad Seen As Humiliating
+Super Bowl Wine Ad Humiliates Australians: Yellow Tail Peeves Folks Down Under

 It wasn’t even an Aussie who directed the Yellow Tail Debacle.
 The guy who directed the filming of the commercial is Harald Zwart, who is Dutch-Norwegian.
 He has movies to his director’s credit, like Agent Cody Banks and the 2010 version of The Karate Kid, according to Mashable.

 This means that the Australians don’t have anything to apologize for.
 That is unless the wine really does taste like it came out of a cat then someone owes the wine-drinking public an apology, but that would more likely be the winery that makes the stuff.
+Once they realized it was a commercial created and shot in the U.S., the tide changed a bit.
+One Twitter user told the U.S. they are on “thin ice” after airing that commercial.

 It is obvious that the ad was created to get more Americans to drink Yellow Tail Wine, but if the Australians won’t drink it and it is a product of their own country, then why would Americans like the wine?
 They do, or at least they used to like it.
 Yellow Tail was one of the best selling wines in the U.S. for many years, but the sales are waning today.